Screening for Plagiarism

 3. Similarity Check

-All submitted manuscripts are screened for similarity using Turnitin and Drillbit Plagiarism Evaluation.
+All submitted manuscripts are screened for textual similarity using Turnitin as the primary similarity-detection tool, with supplementary tools (e.g., Drillbit) used where appropriate.

 ® In addition:

-• Cases of serious plagiarism or repeated offences may result in article rejection, retraction of published work, and/or notification to the author’s institution.
+• Cases involving clear plagiarism, repeated offences, or deliberate misconduct may result in rejection, retraction of published work, and/or notification to the author’s institution or funding body.

 5. Ethical Standards

-• IJIL follows the guidelines of the Committee on Publication Ethics (COPE).
+• IJIL follows the Committee on Publication Ethics (COPE) guidelines in handling plagiarism and academic misconduct.

-• IJIL reserves the right to issue retractions, corrections, or notifications in cases of confirmed plagiarism, even after publication.
+• IJIL reserves the right to issue corrections, expressions of concern, or retractions in cases of confirmed plagiarism, including after publication, in accordance with its editorial policies.